Written For ParentCircle Website new design update

 Address: Mahatma Gandhi Museum, Motihari, East Champaran, Bihar - 845401

-There is a planetarium with regular programmes on astronomy in Porbandar.
+There is a planetarium with regular programs on astronomy in Porbandar.

 The memorial is not covered.
 At one end burns an eternal flame.
 A film on Gandhiji's life and philosophy is shown at the Gandhi Memorial Museum, which will surely inspire your child.

-The name Sevagram means “village of service”.
-Sevagram (originally called Segaon) served as Gandhiji’s headquarters and the headquarters of the Village Industries Association he started.
+The name Sevagram means village of service.
+Sevagram (originally called Segaon) served as Gandhiji's headquarters and the headquarters of the Village Industries Association he started.
 The ashram was witness to many politically important decisions.
-Gandhiji remained there for about a year and a half during which time he organised events like regeneration of village industries, village sanitation and food experiments.
+Gandhiji remained there for about a year and a half during which he organized events like regeneration of village industries and village sanitation.

 Inside the Ashram is the Adi Niwas, the first hut built at the ashram; Bapu kuti (Gandhi's cottage), where his belongings of daily use are housed; Ba Kuti (Cottage of Kasturba Gandhi) and an exhibition depicting the life and works of Gandhiji.